haraldng/omnipaxos-website/content/en/blog/demo/index.md

 ---
-title: "Building distributed RocksDB with OmniPaxos in X minutes"
+title: "Building a distributed RocksDB with OmniPaxos in 8 minutes"
 description: ""
 excerpt: "TODO"
 date: 2023-05-08T20:30:54+02:00